nora-bruns/picdatalab/_projects/pia.md

 The PIA network builds upon the infrastructure of the German Pediatric Surveillance Unit ESPED for data collection.
 Anonymous data is entered into a central online database by local PIA investigators.

 ## Data access
-Eligible investigators can submit proposals for data analyses to the steering committee.
+Data access is open to all participating PICUs of the PIA Network via proposals submitted to the steering committee.

-## More about the PIA Network
+## Find out more
-[Homepage of the PIA Network](https://www.unimedizin-mainz.de/pia/home/home.html){: style="color: #00338f; text-decoration: none;"}
+[Homepage of the PIA Network](https://www.unimedizin-mainz.de/pia/home/home.html){: style="color: #00338f; text-decoration: none;"} (external link)